mrmacright/Metal-HUD-Mobile-Config/README.md

 ❌ Windows support is impossible — Xcode is required & only runs on macOS

-❌ System-wide HUD support is impossible, Metal HUD works per app on iPhone, iPad & Apple TV!
+❌ System-wide HUD support is not possible — Metal HUD works per app by design on iOS, iPadOS & tvOS

 ❌ Can I use this app on iPhone or iPad without a Mac?
 No — Metal HUD requires Xcode and Terminal, which can’t run on iOS